top of page

 To wrap this post up..

-I believe the overall most important thing for us to do to be thriving, healthy individuals is for us to find access to whole naturally grown and produced foods.
+I believe the overall most important thing for us to thrive is for us to find access to whole naturally grown and produced foods.

 Whether or not we shop for specific certifications depends on our income, where we shop and what we have access to.